Loading...

 Max uses

 The max_uses parameter limits the number of web fetches performed.
-If Claude attempts more fetches than allowed, the web_fetch_tool_result will be an error with the max_uses_exceeded error code.
+If Claude attempts more fetches than allowed, the web_fetch_tool_result is an error with the max_uses_exceeded error code.
 There is currently no default limit.

 Domain filtering